GniLudio/awesome-youtube/README.md

-# awesome-youtube
+# Awesome YouTube
-Awesome YouTube videos about all kinds of topics.
+> Awesome YouTube videos about all kinds of topics.